 11. The University of Texas at Austin

 The University of Texas at Austin has been the home of many famous alumni.
-It was founded in 1883 and has a relatively high acceptance rate of 73%.
-54% of students graduate, making it tough but appropriate for people wanting a strong career following their education.
-The school does offer a Bachelor of Science in Radio-Television-Film department in the Moody College of Communication offers five degrees: B.S. in Media Studies, M.A. in Media Studies, M.F.A. in Screenwriting, M.F.A. in Production, and a Ph.D. in Media Studies.
+It was founded in 1883 and has an acceptance rate of 32% (Fall 2020).
+In addition, 72% of students graduate, making it ideal for people wanting a strong career following their education.
+The Radio-Television-Film department in the Moody College of Communication offers five degrees: B.S. in Media Studies, M.A. in Media Studies, M.F.A. in Screenwriting, M.F.A. in Production, and a Ph.D. in Media Studies.

 12. Southwestern Assemblies of God University